-Note: If you are eating a healthier diet - a low sodium diet, these are lifestyle changes.
-We highly recommend growing some fresh herbs to go along with our seasonings, as they do compliment and add more flavor.
-It's less expensive to grow your own and it is enjoyable to eat something you've grown.
+Note: If you are eating a healthier, low-sodium diet, these are lifestyle changes.
+We highly recommend growing some fresh herbs to go along with our seasonings, as they do complement and add more flavor.
+It's less expensive to grow your own, and it is enjoyable to eat something you've grown.
 If you have never had a garden, this is a good place to start.
 You can even start by growing a few herbs on the kitchen windowsill.
 If you are wondering which herbs to start with, try the fantastic 5 fresh herbs: Parsley, sage, rosemary, thyme (like the song) and basil.
 You could add cilantro, dill, tarragon or whatever you like.

 Cooking tips are added often, so keep checking back.

 Raw onion adds both flavor and crunch to fresh salsas, salads, sandwiches and burgers, but sometimes the onions are too strong.
 Tip: After you cut them, place in a sieve or colander and rinse briefly with cold water.
 The water washes away the strong sulfur juices which will mellow both the pungent flavor and strong aroma, and hopefully stop the tears.
 This is a quick and easy tip, but it works.